 In whose name is the water bill placed?

-Water bills can be directed to anyone the homeowner wishes (i.e. tenants).
+Water bills can be directed to anyone the homeowner wishes (i.e. tenants) if they fill out and return to the Village Office an Authorization for Tenants form.
 However, the homeowner is ultimately responsible for the bill.
 If it is not paid on time by the tenant, a late fee will be assessed.
-Unpaid bills in March will be relevied into the upcoming tax bill.
+Unpaid bills by March can be relevied into the upcoming tax bill.

 “I never received a bill.”

 Just like the Real Property Tax Law 9-922(3) of NYS: “The failure to mail any such statement, or the failure of the addressee to receive the same, shall not in any way affect the validity of the taxes or interest prescribed by law with respect thereto,” even if you do not receive a tax or water bill, it is still your responsibility to pay it.
-Water bills are mailed around the middle to end of January, and middle to end of July.
-If you have not received a bill by February 10th or August 10th, it is highly advised that you contact the Village Office.
 You do NOT need to have your original bill to pay the amount due.

 Is there fluoride in the village water?